Neighbourhood Planning and Heritage

-The plan can contain policies on any type of development with the exclusion only of (4):
+The plan can contain policies on any type of development with the exception of excluded development - see below (ref.
+7):

-Once adopted a neighbourhood plan forms part of the overall development plan and planning permission decisions have to accord with that development plan (and therefore the neighbourhood plan) unless material considerations indicate otherwise (1).
+Once adopted, a neighbourhood plan forms part of the overall development plan and planning permission decisions have to accord with that development plan (and therefore the neighbourhood plan) unless material considerations indicate otherwise (ref.
+1).

 One key material consideration is the NPPF.
 If a proposal accords with the neighbourhood plan but fails the policies within the NPPF then it is likely to be refused as it will not be sustainable development as defined in the NPPF, which is the objective of all plans and decisions.

 To resolve a policy conflict between a local development plan and a neighbourhood plan, it will be necessary to establish whether the policy in question is strategic.
 If it is, the local development plan will take precedence.
 If the policy in question is not strategic, the most recent plan to be adopted will take precedence. (ref.
 9).

 (9) Paragraph 30, National Planning Policy Framework, Department for Housing, Communities and Local Government, July 2021